TheDoctor200/3AMs-Apps/README.md

 # 3AMs-App-Archive

-An archive with proof for 3AM Studios, which released apps on the Microsoft Store and left all its customers (including me) by removing all their apps and support mails.
+An archive with proof for 3AM Studios, which released apps on the Microsoft Store (all apps removed).

 ## ATube (aka.
 Awesome Tube)